oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * improve all types of searching
 * fix bug with empty keyboard when error occurs in message handlers
 * ask user to leave a phone number or email for future notifications (is anybody gonna search him)
-* add context to search parsers and improve parsing
 * add results couns field to feeedbacK-search
-* add icons for search result lists
 * implement the same logic for clarity orgs (as for persons was mada)
 * implement search by tax_number for orgs
 * add lookup processors test coverage